 ‘Their curiosity continues long after the sessions are over when they talk about the insects, the fruit trees, the juice, the “haircut” we gave the trees… and I’ve noticed they have a greater sense of responsibility towards their orchard’.

 Teachers resources have been created as part of the project and these will be available on our website from the autumn.

-The Orchard Project would like to take the opportunity to thank Ernest Cook for this funding and the children and staff of Crampton Primary and Normand Croft Community School for their energy and enthusiasm.
+The Orchard Project would like to take the opportunity to thank the Ernest Cook Trust for this funding, and the children and staff of Crampton Primary School and Normand Croft Community School for their energy and enthusiasm.